 Learn to network

-No man is an island and it goes the same in business as well.
+No man is an island and it goes the same in small business as well.
 It’s built on connections and relationships and quality networking is what will help you advance.
 Statistics show that 75% of leadership jobs come from referrals.
 And, it’s never too early to start.
 While you’re still at college, look for internship positions at places where you’d like to work after graduation and connect with people there.
 Get into volunteering at non-profit organisations and engage into activities that they support.

 There will come a time in your future career when your most valuable currency will be the relationships you have made.
 But there is one thing to bear in mind: remember to give, not only ask.
 Networking is not only a tool to get you what you need from other, but rather a way for you to give to others in need.